aigul-kozak/appium-node-tests/README.md

 npm run allure:generate
 You can serve the report locally: npm run allure
-Publishing Allure report to GitHub Pages
-If you want to automatically publish the Allure report to GitHub Pages: npm run publish:report
+If you want to publish the Allure report to GitHub Pages: npm run publish:report

-This requires that the GitHub Pages workflow or script is configured in your project.
+Full test cycle with publishing:
+To run tests, clear previous results, generate a fresh Allure report, and publish it to GitHub Pages:

+npm run test:android:fresh

+This script:
+Cleans old results (allure-results, allure-report);
+Runs Android tests;
+Generates a new Allure report;
+Publishes it on GitHub Pages.

+Publishing Allure report to GitHub Pages requires that your repository and script are configured as described above.